obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Optimizing plugin load time.md

 ### If you have code that you want to run at startup, where should it go?

-The easiest option is to wrap your code inside a `onLayoutReady` callback.
+For most cases, you will want to wrap your code inside a `onLayoutReady` callback.
 These callbacks are deferred and are only called after Obsidian finishes loading.

 ## Pitfalls